CAN/Canada-Z150-11 – safety Code on Mobile Cranes

-Canada requires boom truck operator training, on that there is no question.
-Where confusion exists is how often operators need boom truck refresher training or recertification.
+Canada requires rough terrain crane training for rough terrain crane operators–on that there is no question.
+Where confusion exists is how often operators need rough terrain crane refresher training or recertification.
 Outside of the initial safety training class, it is common to see companies set recertification at every three years.
 We are one of them.
 And here’s why:

-As far as this 3-year boom truck operator training certification goes, Canada regulations are very specific when it comes to forklifts and a couple other pieces of equipment.
+As far as this 3-year rough terrain mobile crane training certification goes, Canada regulations are very specific when it comes to forklifts and a couple other pieces of equipment.
 However, on everything else they are not so clear.
 They just state the employer must regularly provide safety training for their aerial lift operators.
-Following industry best practices, we’ve adopted this 3-year term in order to help employers comply with the general standard of regularly providing and proving boom truck operator training.
-Ultimately, it is up to the employer to determine how frequently their boom truck operators need to be trained.
+Following industry best practices, we’ve adopted this 3-year term in order to help employers comply with the general standard of regularly providing and proving rough terrain mobile crane training.
+Ultimately, it is up to the employer to determine how frequently their rough terrain crane operators need to be trained.
 Many of our customers require it more often, annually even.
 Others may stretch it out a bit.
 In working with Canada, though, it is our experience that they like to see employers adopt the strictest standard when the regulations are not clear.
 For instance, we know of companies that didn’t train every three years and were reprimanded by Canada for not offering additional training more often.
 It is not uncommon for Canada to refer to the forklift standard as the pattern by which training should be carried out for other pieces of equipment.
 On a side note, Canada is slowly but surely making training requirements specific for other pieces of equipment so there are no gray areas.
 Mobile cranes and aerial lifts, for instance, are all undergoing potential changes to the regulations that will reference training specifically.

-So, with that in mind, we say boom truck operators must be re-evaluated every three years to determine if they are still competent enough to operate.
-We also state that this every-three-year boom truck evaluation is the maximum time that should be allowed to pass before an operator receives boom truck recertification.
-According to Canada, there are several instances that will require additional boom truck training and observation before the three year period is up:
+So, with that in mind, we say rough terrain crane operators must be re-evaluated every three years to determine if they are still competent enough to operate.
+We also state that this every-three-year rough terrain crane evaluation is the maximum time that should be allowed to pass before an operator receives rough terrain crane recertification.
+According to Canada, there are several instances that will require additional rough terrain crane training and observation before the three year period is up:

-No matter how long you’ve been on the job, Canada requires boom truck training, a boom truck written exam, and a practical boom truck evaluation.
+No matter how long you’ve been on the job, Canada requires rough terrain mobile crane training, a RT Crane written exam, and a practical RT Crane evaluation.
 There is no way around it.
 This goes for other types of mobile cranes too.
-The extent of the classroom boom truck training can be adapted by the instructor according to student needs.
+The extent of the classroom RT Crane training can be adapted by the instructor according to student needs.
 The written exam proves mental competency and understanding of the safety principles taught.
-And the practical evaluation proves the boom truck operator not only understands but is capable of operating the machine safely.
+And the practical evaluation proves the RT Crane operator not only understands but is capable of operating the machine safely.
 In the opinion of many, the practical evaluation is of the greatest overall value, but all components are necessary.

 This is a common question, especially among laborers-for-hire who may sub out from job to job.
 Technically, it is your current employer who is responsible for saying whether or not you have been trained specifically for the type of mobile crane and job.
-If you bring a boom truck certificate or wallet card to your new employer, they do not have to accept it.
+If you bring a rough terrain mobile crane certification or rough terrain crane operator license (wallet card) to your new employer, they do not have to accept it.
 It is their right to require you to take their own training class.
-This is because if there is an accident, they will likely be responsible and need to prove to Canada that they trained you on boom truck operations.
+This is because if there is an accident, they will likely be responsible and need to prove to Canada that they trained you on RT Crane operations.

 This, above all, causes a lot of confusion.
 Bottom line, Canada states that employers are responsible to train their employees.
 Generally speaking, there are three ways they can do this:

-In terms of using a 3rd party for safety training materials (like our boom truck operator training kits on CD or our boom truck operator online training class) Canada does not recognize one company over another.
-They simply state that ‘training needs to occur’ and ‘here are the things a mobile crane operator should be trained on.’
+In terms of using a 3rd part of an employee safety training companies materials (like our RT Crane training PowerPoint kits or our RT Crane training classes online) Canada does not recognize one company over another.
+They simply state that ‘training needs to occur’ and ‘here are the things an aerial lift operator should be trained on.’

-The boom truck PowerPoint presentation in our boom truck operator training kit on CD and our online boom truck training classes cover rigging, but we also have made our specific rigger signalman training materials available on CD.
+The RT Crane PowerPoint presentation in our rough terrain mobile crane safety training kit and our online rough terrain mobile crane safety training classes cover rigging, but we also have made our specific rigger signalman training materials available in a kit.
 They come with both a basic rigger class and an intermediate/advanced rigger class.
 They also have a signaler class.

-The online boom truck training class covers Canada’s requirements for the classroom portion.
-Many employers prefer online training because they know exactly what mobile crane training the operator will receive.
+The online rough terrain mobile crane training class covers Canada’s requirements for the classroom portion.
+Many employers prefer online training because they know exactly what mobile crane safety training the operator will receive.
 In live classes, the training sometimes varies.
 A written exam is included at the end of our online training courses.
-After the boom truck class and exam are finished, you and your safety managers will have immediate access to a practical evaluation checklist.
+After the rough terrain/hydraulic crane class and exam are finished, you and your safety managers will have immediate access to a practical evaluation checklist.
 This can be printed off and used by your supervisor to help him or her evaluate you on the mobile crane.
 When done, they can sign it and file it with your exam.
-This will satisfy Canada’s requirements for boom truck certification.
+This will satisfy Canada’s requirements for rough terrain mobile crane certification.